 These plants are perfect for beginners who are just starting to learn how to keep aquarium plants.

 1. Amazon Sword

-As its name suggests, the Amazon Sword plant is a species which is native to the Amazon Basin of South America.
+As its name suggests, the Amazon Sword plant is a species that is native to the Amazon Basin of South America.
 They will thrive in water conditions with temperatures of 60.8-82.4°F and a pH of 6.5-7.5.

-The Amazon Sword plant looks like a bush and has long leaves which resemble swords or spear heads – these leaves extend straight from the roots.
+The Amazon Sword plant looks like a bush and has long leaves which resemble swords or spearheads – these leaves extend straight from the roots.